Evnty

 abortableIterable(iterable: AsyncIterable, signal: AbortSignal): AsyncIterable

 Wraps an async iterable with abort signal support.
 Each iteration creates a fresh iterator with scoped abort handling.
-Listener is added at iteration start and removed on completion/abort/return/throw.
+Listener is added at iteration start and removed on completion/abort/return.

 @template T - The yielded value type